Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

 The process creates activated charcoal with larger pores (meso pores).
-This means hardwood activated charcoal is good at removing large impurities, such as ones which cause bad tastes or odors in water.
+This means hardwood-activated charcoal is good at removing large impurities, such as ones that cause bad tastes or odors in water.
 It won’t be as effective in removing small chemicals or other tiny impurities.

 - Larger pores make it effective for removing larger impurities

 - Good at removing bad tastes from water

 - Not many micropores; won’t remove small impurities

 - Higher amount of ash